 Is a day trip to Seattle worth it?

-While it is ideal to spend at least two or three days in Seattle to thoroughly enjoy all the city’s top attractions, it’s doable to enjoy all the best things to do in Seattle during a jam-packed day trip.
+While it is ideal to spend at least two or three days in Seattle to thoroughly enjoy all the city’s top attractions, it’s possible enjoy all the best things to do in Seattle during a day trip.
 So, yes!
 A day trip to Seattle is absolutely worthwhile if you’ll be in the area.

 Is it easy to get around Seattle without a car?

-If you stay in downtown Seattle, it’s easy to walk to the city’s most popular attractions, like Pike Place Market, the Gum Wall, the Original Starbucks, and the Starbucks Reserve Roastery, so you will not need a car.
+If you stay in Downtown Seattle, it’s easy enough to walk to the city’s most popular attractions, like Pike Place Market, the Gum Wall, and the Original Starbucks without a car.
+Other famous attractions, like the Space Needle and Chihuly Garden & Glass, are about a 30-minute walk from downtown, so getting an Uber or Lyft may be preferable to walking.

-Yes, downtown Seattle is extremely walkable and easy to navigate.
+Yes, Downtown Seattle is walkable and easy to navigate.
 It’s possible to walk to all the attractions on this one day in Seattle itinerary.
-However, keep in mind that downtown Seattle is very “hilly” (like San Francisco), so be prepared to walk up and down some steep inclines.
+However, keep in mind that downtown Seattle is “hilly” (like San Francisco), so be prepared to walk up and down steep inclines.

 When is the best time of year to visit Seattle?